 Although most retirement plans have transitioned to contribution plans like 401(k) and IRAs, annuities are still offered as part of government and other legacy pension options.
 It’s up to the retiree to determine how the payout will be made, and how any survivors will benefit from the annuity.
 Peachtree Financial Solutions cannot purchase payments from pensions or employee-sponsored retirement accounts.

 Types of Annuity Payment Structures

-The cash an annuity can generate depends on a wide number of factors, from how the economy is performing, to the various riders which were added to it.
-However, one of the most important factors that is taken into consideration when selling an annuity, is the payment structure you’ve chosen.
+The cash that annuities can generate depends on a wide number of factors, from how the economy is performing, to the various riders which were added to it.
+However, one of the most important factors taken into consideration when selling an annuity is the payment structure you’ve chosen.

-Periodic payment from a fixed annuity is the same for the duration of the term, and is usually funded by a stable rate of interest from the insurer.
+The periodic payments from a fixed annuity are the same for the duration of the term, and are usually funded by a stable rate of interest from the insurer.